simonehagey/orbdot/docs/source/model_fitting.rst

     wasp12.update_default('P0', 3.14)

-This is particularly useful for updating the fixed values in-between model fits.
+This is particularly useful for updating the fixed values between model fits.
 For example, the following code snippet runs a constant-period timing model fit, updates the fixed parameter values with the best-fit results, and then runs a radial velocity model fit:

 .. code-block:: python